 The Workplace Health and Safety Act 2011 states that information, instruction, training and supervision are to be provided to ensure health and safety.

-This sequence of information, instruction, training and supervision is examined during incident investigations to determine if relevant persons were appropriately skilled to safely conduct their tasks.
+Information, instruction, training and supervision is examined during incident investigations to determine if relevant persons were appropriately skilled to safely conduct their tasks.

 Documentation that records the participant details, general content and date of training are essential in proving that adequate training has been provided.